jorgelarosa38/sts-documentation/README.md

 **IMPORTANT:heavy_exclamation_mark::heavy_exclamation_mark::heavy_exclamation_mark:**
 >  *If you run the web in Chrome or Edge is probably to get an 'HTMLElement' error.*

-## 08. Dispatch & Listener Events
+## 08. Custom error pages
 :boom::boom::boom: **TBD** :boom::boom::boom:

-Every time we initialize a page, if a param value is not correct or another error ocurrs in the proccess, we have two errors page defined.
-To call an error we are going to create a `customEvent`, define in our library `stslibutils`, and it is going to be called by a `dispatchEvent` .
+Every time we initialize a page, all the values necessaries for this pages need to be correctly.
+If a param value is incorrect or another error ocurrs in the proccess, we have two errors page defined.
+To call an custom page error we are going to create a `customEvent`, define in our library `stslibutils`, and it is going to be called by a `dispatchEvent` .
 For that, our component would have a try/catch structure, and when an error happens go to the catch definition.

 ```
 	catch (excepcion) {